-Data from the dental file can be used alone or in conjunction with other files.
-This section provides instructions for linking the dental file with other MEPS public use files, including: the conditions file, the prescribed medicines file, and a person-level file.
+Data from this file can be used alone or in conjunction with other files.
+This section provides instructions for linking the 2000 dental file with other 2000 MEPS public use files, including the 2000 prescribed medicines file and a 2000 person-level file.

-5.1 Linking a Person-Level File to the Dental File
+5.1 Linking a 2000 Person-Level File to the 2000 Dental File

-Data from the dental event file can be used alone or in conjunction with other files.
-Merging characteristics of interest from other MEPS files (e.g., 1999 Full Year Population Characteristics File or 1999 Prescribed Medicines File) expands the scope of potential estimates.
+Merging characteristics of interest from other MEPS files (e.g., 2000 Full Year Population Characteristics File or 2000 Prescribed Medicines File) expands the scope of potential estimates.
 For example, to estimate the total number of dental events of persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the dental file.
 This procedure is shown below.
+The MEPS 2000 Appendix File, HC-051I, provides additional details of how to merge other MEPS data files.

-Create data set PERSX by sorting the 1999 Full Year Population Characteristics File, by the person identifier, DUPERSID.
-Keep only variables to be merged onto the dental file and DUPERSID.

-Create data set DENT by sorting the dental events file by person identifier, DUPERSID.

-Create final data set NEWDENT by merging these two files by DUPERSID, keeping only records on the dental file.
+- 1) Create data set PERSX by sorting the 2000 Full Year Population Characteristics File, by the person identifier, DUPERSID.
+Keep only variables to be merged onto the dental file and DUPERSID. - 2) Create data set DENT by sorting the dental event file by person identifier, DUPERSID. - 3) Create final data set NEWDENT by merging these two files by DUPERSID, keeping only records on the dental event file.